Exercise For Stress Relief

 5. Eat Well (Again!)

-Yep, we’re back to food mood connection, but this time, it’s about how mealtime habits can impact your mental health.
+Yep, we’re back to the food mood connection, but this time, it’s about how mealtime habits can impact your mental health.
 Eating mindfully, savoring each bite, and avoiding distractions like TV or smartphones can help you truly enjoy your food and support a healthy relationship with eating.

 6. Unplug And Recharge